MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/support-policies.md

 Microsoft provides patches and new images for your image nodes monthly, but doesn't automatically patch them by default.
 To keep your agent node OS and runtime components patched, you should keep a regular upgrade schedule or automate it.

-Similarly, AKS on Azure Stack HCI regularly releases new kubernetes patches and minor versions.
+Similarly, AKS on Azure Stack HCI regularly releases new Kubernetes patches and minor versions.
 These updates can contain security or functionality improvements to Kubernetes.
 You're responsible to keep your clusters' kubernetes version updated and according to the [AKS on Azure Stack HCI Kubernetes Support Version Policy](supported-kubernetes-versions.md).

 #### User customization of agent nodes
 > [!NOTE]